jeffbayes/jeffbayes.github.io/about.md

 Coding, strength training, and spending time with friends is what makes my life worth living.
 I like to believe I can still play the trumpet, too.

 I'll have more content for you soon.

 If you'd like to contact me in the meantime, shoot me a message on your favorite social media platform.
 Links are on the bottom of this page.
+If you're the hiring type, check out my [LinkedIn](https://www.linkedin.com/in/jeffbayes), my [resume]({{site.url}}/assets/JeffBayesResume.pdf), or just go ahead and contact me.